With the recent spread of Coronavirus, hand sanitisers have become a part of our everyday life.

 There are also tons of "natural alternatives" to hand sanitiser being sold as medical products.

 Very few, if any, of these are approved by the TGA (Therapeutic Goods Administration).
 And, while they may be mildly effective, they aren't powerful enough to protect against the Coronavirus.

 Don't trust you and your family's health and safety to just any product!

-And, their line of Australian-made hand sanitisers was launched especially to help the fight against COVID-19 on a local level.
+And, their line of Australian made hand sanitisers were launched especially to help the fight against COVID-19 on a local level.
 These products were developed to help flatten the curve and ensure everyone had access to low-cost hand sanitiser.

 For more information about these powerful germ-fighting products, check out their downloadable hand sanitiser hygiene information sheet.